mrzwang/mrzwang/README.md

 </div>

-I am a sophomore at MIT majoring in the intersection of Mathematics, Computer Science, and Artificial Intelligence, with a particular interest in Machine Learning.
+I am a junior at MIT majoring in the intersection of Mathematics, Computer Science, and Artificial Intelligence, with a particular interest in Machine Learning.

 ---